Your Mobile Application Is Your Business. Is It Really Secure?

 Gap 2: App Integrity Is Checked Once, Not Continuously

-Most app protection tools perform checks at startup.
 A tampered app can be dynamically instrumented after launch.
-A cloned app can mimic genuine startup behaviour.
-Without runtime integrity validation, these threats remain invisible.
+Without runtime validation, it's invisible.

 Gap 3: The Device Is Trusted Based on a Historical Check